Losant/losant-docs/docs/edge-compute/walkthrough.md

 ## Install Losant Edge Agent

-Losant Edge Compute works by deploying [Edge Workflows](/workflows/edge-workflows/) to your devices.
+Losant Edge Compute works by deploying [edge workflows](/workflows/edge-workflows/) to your devices.
 In order to receive, process, and manage these workflows on the device, the Losant Edge Agent ("Agent") must be installed.

 Follow the [Agent Installation Guide](/edge-compute/edge-agent-installation/) for step-by-step instructions.